nixworks/public/news/2015/05/30/README.md

 ##### Beau Biden
 ### [Beau Biden, U.S. Vice President Joseph Biden's son, who had served in the Iraq War and for multiple terms as the Attorney General of Delaware, dies at Walter Reed Medical Center after a battle with malignant brain cancer. ](/news/2015/05/30/beau-biden-u-s-vice-president-joseph-biden-s-son-who-had-served-in-the-iraq-war-and-for-multiple-terms-as-the-attorney-general-of-delawar.md)
-_Context: Joseph Biden, Attorney General of Delaware, Walter Reed Medical Center, Beau Biden, brain cancer, Iraq War_
+_Context: brain cancer, Iraq War, Attorney General of Delaware, Joseph Biden, Beau Biden, Walter Reed Medical Center_

 ##### Martin O'Malley
 ### [Martin O'Malley announces that he will be seeking the Democratic Party nomination in the 2016 US presidential election. ](/news/2015/05/30/martin-o-malley-announces-that-he-will-be-seeking-the-democratic-party-nomination-in-the-2016-us-presidential-election.md)